 Prior to every trip we check the water level and discharge volume in the many streams in Maui that have electronic monitoring devices that display their data on the USGS website in real time.
 We also keep a close watch on the weather patterns.
 If there's any danger of flooding, we change our itinerary to allow us to stay out of the water, but still have challenging rappel routes adjacent to the stream and waterfalls.
 If the water does begin to rise while we're in the canyon, we have emergency exit routes for each stage, and our guides are trained in swift-water rescue techniques as well and are experienced in reading the weather conditions of our islands.

-Of all the things to do in Maui, canyoning may be the most thrilling activity.
+Of all the adventuresome things to do in Maui, rappelling waterfalls or canyoneering may be the most thrilling activity.
 It combines hiking, rappelling, swimming and climbing under the direction of competent Maui canyoneering guides.
-Our tours take place in a private 300-foot-deep canyon with waterfalls of 50 feet and smaller.
+Our tours take place in a private 320-foot-deep canyon with waterfalls of 30 and 50 feet.

-Long known for the extreme sports of big-wave surfing, paragliding, wind surfing and kite surfing, Maui now offers canyoning or canyoneering tours and courses.
+Long known for the extreme sports of big-wave surfing, paragliding, wind surfing and kite surfing, Maui now offers canyoning or canyoneering tours and courses with rappelling waterfalls.
 This activity is easy to learn and fun to experience.
+It's also safe when performed under the supervision of specially-trained guides.
 Rappelling down waterfalls is one the most spectacular activities in Hawaii.